-Risks Related to the ADSs and Our Trading Market
+Risks Related to our Equity Shares, ADSs and Trading Market

-We may fail to meet the continued listing requirements of NASDAQ, which could cause our ADSs to be delisted.
+We may fail to meet the continued listing requirements of NASDAO, which could cause our ADSs to be delisted.

-Pursuant to the listing requirements of NASDAQ, if a Company's share price is below \$1.00 per share for 30 consecutive trading days, NASDAQ will notify the Company that it is no longer in compliance with NASDAQ continued listing qualifications.
-If a Company is not in compliance with the minimum bid price rule, the Company will have 180 calendar days to regain compliance.
-If the Company does not regain the compliance within the initial 180 days, the Company may be eligible for an additional 180-day period as set forth in NASDAQ listing rule 5810(c)(3) (A).
-The Company may regain compliance if the bid price of its shares closes at \$1.00 per share or more for a minimum of ten consecutive business days at any time during the cure period.
+Pursuant to the listing requirements of NASDAQ, if a listed company's security price is below \$1.00 per share for 30 consecutive trading days, NASDAQ will notify the company that it is no longer in compliance with NASDAQ continued listing qualifications.
+If a company is not in compliance with the minimum bid price rule, the company will have 180 calendar days to regain compliance.
+If the Company does not regain the compliance within the initial 180 days, the company may be eligible for an additional 180-day period as set forth in NASDAQ listing rule 5810(c)(3)(A).
+The company may regain compliance if the bid price of its ADSs closes at \$1.00 per ADS or more for a minimum of ten consecutive business days at any time during the cure period.

-The Company has in the past on multiple occasions, received notice of non-compliance from The SEC when the share prices were below \$1.00 per share and was given 180 days to regain compliance.
+The Company has in the past on multiple occasions, received notices of non-compliance from the SEC when the ADS prices were below \$1.00 per share and was given 180 days to regain compliance.
 Although the Company regained compliance with the NASDAQ continued listing requirements in the past, we may not be able to meet the continued listing requirements of NASDAQ in the future.
-If we are unable to satisfy the NASDAQ criteria for maintaining our listing, our securities could be subject to delisting.
+If we are unable to satisfy the NASDAQ criteria for maintaining our listing, our ADSs could be subject to delisting.
 As a consequence of any such delisting, our ADS holders would likely find it more difficult to dispose of or to obtain accurate quotations as to the prices of our securities, and there would likely be less liquidity in our stock.
 In the event of a delisting, we could face significant material adverse consequences including a limited availability of market quotations for our securities and a decreased ability to issue additional securities or obtain additional financing in the future.

-The interests of our significant shareholder, Mr. Raju Vegesna, our CEO, Chairman and Managing Director may differ from your interests.
+The interests of our significant shareholder, Mr. Raju Vegesna, our CEO, Chairman and Managing Director, may differ from your interests.

-Effective as of October 30, 2010, upon the consummation of the private placement to an entity controlled by Mr. Raju Vegesna, our, CEO, Managing Director and Chairman of the Board of Directors of the Company, Mr. Raju Vegesna beneficially owns approximately 84.26% of our outstanding equity shares.
-As a result, Mr. Raju Vegesna will be able to exercise control over many matters requiring approval by our Board of Directors and / or shareholders, including the election of directors and approval of significant corporate transactions, such as a sale of our Company.
-Under Indian law, a simple majority is sufficient to control all shareholder action except for those items, which require approval by a special resolution.
+Effective as of October 30, 2010, upon the consummation of a private placement, Mr. Raju Vegesna, our CEO, Managing Director and Chairman of the Board of Directors of the Company, beneficially owns a majority of our outstanding equity shares.
+As of March 31, 2024, Mr. Raju Vegesna beneficially owned approximately 84.03% of our outstanding equity shares and ADSs, and as a result, Mr. Raju Vegesna will be able to exercise control over many matters requiring approval by our Board of Directors and / or shareholders, including the election of directors and approval of significant corporate transactions, such as a sale of our Company.
+Under Indian law, a simple majority is sufficient to control all shareholder action except for those items that require approval by a special resolution.
 If a special resolution is required, the number of votes cast in favor of the resolution must not be less than three times the number of votes cast against it.
 Examples of actions that require a special resolution include:

 - altering our Articles of Association;

 - issuing additional shares of capital stock, except for pro rata issuances to existing shareholders;

-- commencing any new line of business; and
+- · commencing any new line of business; and

-- · commencing a liquidation.
+- commencing a liquidation.